Configuring Guest Portal

 Design the terms and conditions section by updating the following fields:

-• Title text—Enter the title text.
+• Title Text—Enter the title text.
 Example: Please read the Terms and Conditions before using the Guest Network.

-• Font color—Click the box to view the color palette and choose a color for the font.
+• Font Color—Click the box to view the color palette and choose a color for the font.

-• Font family—Choose a font type from the drop-down list.
+• Font Family—Choose a font type from the drop-down list.

-• Font color—Click the box to view the color palette and choose a color for the font.
+• Font Color—Click the box to view the color palette and choose a color for the font.

-• Font family—Choose a font type from the drop-down list.
+• Font Family—Choose a font type from the drop-down list.

 Accept Button